A Buyer’s Guide to Wooden Sash Windows – Everything You Need to Know

 - This unrivalled krypton filled glazing unit mimics the appearance of single glazing whilst offering improved thermal performance with 8mm warm edge spacers as standard and centre pane Ug values of 1.2 W/m²K and overall Uw value of 1.3 W/m²K.

 Solar Control Glazing

-- Specialist glass with low solar gain is available on request.
+- Bereco also offers specialist solar control with a low solar gain.
+This sash window glazing option is available on request.

 - Spacer bars can be seen around the perimeter of the glazing.
 The standard option is an aluminium spacer.
 Warm edge spacers available in white, black, brown and grey can reduce ug values to as low as 1.0 W/m²K which will significantly reduce home heating costs.

-Draughts are now a thing of the past; Bereco wooden sash windows are fully weather-sealed, even at the parting bead and meeting rails for complete protection from the elements.
-Our Cords & Weights Sash Windows also feature a pulley wheel draught-proof casing for the prevention of draughts through the weight pocket.
+Bereco wooden sash windows are fully weather-sealed, even at the parting bead and meeting rails for complete protection from the elements.
+Our cords and weights that are built into our timber sash windows also feature a pulley wheel draught-proof casing for the prevention of draughts through the weight pocket

 As part of the BlueSky High-Performance Timber Window Scheme, our wooden sash windows are certified to BS6375 Part 1 achieving outstanding results for air tightness, water tightness and wind resistance.

 Our Contemporary Range features simple lines and shapes including internal pencil round mouldings.